 Now you can pour off the coffee into your coffee cup or mug.
 The surface should have a rich creamy bubbly look (see above image).
 I usually add a small amount of milk, and wait a few minutes to cool off, and then the coffee is ready to drink.
 This is the really good part.
 It’s heaven.

 How Does Caffeine Work?
 Natural Medicine at its Best

-Left Image: Cyclic AMP, which has structure of adenosine with a phosphate group attached (blue ellipse).
-Notice the red ellipse outlining the caffeine-like structure at the upper right.
+Left Image: Chemical Structure of Cyclic AMP, which has Adenosine with a phosphate group attached (Blue Ellipse =phosphate).
+Red Circle shows caffeine-like structure at the upper right.

 Article with related Interest

 2) http://www.acnp.org/G4/GN401000165/CH161.html Caffeine : A Drug of Abuse?
 Roland R. Griffiths and Geoffrey K. Mumford